 People make mistakes while filing taxes all the time.
-And it’s understandable given the fact that there are so many forms to fill and the rules keep changing, almost every year.
-Even the smallest errors in tax-filing can cause you to lose money, either by virtue of losing out on credit or due to interest/penalties levied due to misfiling.
+And it’s understandable given the fact that there are so many forms to fill and the rules keep changing almost every year.
+Even the smallest errors in tax-filing can cause you to lose money, either by losing out on credit or due to interest/penalties levied due to misfiling.
 Therefore, the next time you’re doing your taxes, make sure to avoid these following mistakes.

-1. Getting the Numbers Wrong
+Getting the Numbers Wrong

 It’s not hard to go wrong with data entries when filing taxes.
-When filing paper forms, you could easily make errors with arithmetic calculations or add/subtract the wrong lines together.
-If you use online tax software, the chance of errors is definitely reduced, but you need to be careful nonetheless.
+When submitting paper forms, you could easily make errors with arithmetic calculations or add/subtract the wrong lines together.
+If you use online tax software, the chance of mistakes is reduced, but you need to be careful nonetheless.
 Therefore, always file your taxes when you have the time to be thorough and meticulous.
 Cross check your entries and calculations at least twice and if the result doesn’t match in both attempts, undertake the entire activity again.
-Do not get lazy when it comes to tax-filing; it could actually cost you a lot of money.
+Do not get lazy when it comes to tax-filing; it could cost you a lot of money.

 Leaving Out Information

 Admittedly, unless you’re a professional accountant or incredibly experienced with tax-filing, the forms you need to fill are long and tedious for sure.
 In fact, a lot of accidental slippages occur, and people end up missing out providing vital information in a lot of cases.
 There are numerous places you have to put your signature too, and could mistakenly skip any of these easily too.
 And the worst part is, if you submit a form without any of these vital details, the IRS will not sanction your tax return, and your file processing may get delayed or even rejected altogether.
 So cross-check with someone to ensure you’ve filled in all the blanks!